atlasbot/docs/docs/index.md

 ## Support Server

-If you need more help, please join our support server below.
+If you're still puzzled and want help, please join our support server below.

+Keep in mind that unfortunately, we're still humans and won't be able to get to you instantly - that said, we'll try our best.

 [<img src="https://discordapp.com/api/guilds/345177567541723137/embed.png?style=banner3">](https://get-atlas.xyz/support)